lynk-design/lynk/docs/components/dialog.md

 By default, dialogs will close when the user clicks the close button, clicks the overlay, or presses the <kbd>Escape</kbd> key.
 In most cases, the default behavior is the best behavior in terms of UX.
 However, there are situations where this may be undesirable, such as when data loss will occur.

-To keep the dialog open in such cases, you can cancel the `l-request-close` event.
+To keep the dialog open in such cases, you can cancel the `on:request-close` event.
 When canceled, the dialog will remain open and pulse briefly to draw the user's attention to it.

 You can use `event.detail.source` to determine what triggered the request to close.
 This example prevents the dialog from closing when the overlay is clicked, but allows the close button or <kbd>Escape</kbd> to dismiss it.